nguyensjsu/sp22-202-the-architects/README.md

          - Worked up on simplifying the design implementation of the game and identifying key goals with the team members.

 ### Week 4

-- Devansh Modi
-   - What I did:
-      - Applied design patterns to the Player and Game Rules components.
-      - Updated the different areas where Rules Execution for UNO was involved.
-      - Resolved integration issues in game play.
-      - Collaborated with the team to integrate different components for.
-      - Applied design patterns to the Player and Game Rules components UNO game play.
-   - What I plan to do next:
-      - Implement a design pattern for handling initialization and teardown of screens.
-      - Resolve any new issues based on testing.
-   - Blockers:
-      - N/A
-   - XP Value:
-      - Courage - Adapt to changes and be open minded to ideas.
-Evaluated work well using merge requests to bring any issues up with integrity.
-      - Communication: Everyone was supportive in the team.

 - Hanyu Hu
    - What I did: